marjanrez/EDA_Project_MTA/README.md

 - High exit rate during the morning commute hours.
 - High entry rate during the afternoon and evening hours.
- These two criteria would differentiate MTA stations with a high volume of commuter traffic from the other MTA stations.
+ -These two criteria would differentiate MTA stations with a high volume of commuter traffic from the other MTA stations.

 ## Goal:
 - What are the busiest stations?